amangup/coding-bootcamp/lecture10/webapp.md

 ### WSGI

-You might be curious on how the website is running even though we didn't upload `debug_server.py` and call `app.run()`.
-Python anywhere runs its own web server.
+You might be curious on how the website is running even though we are not calling `app.run()` anywhere.
+Pythonanywhere.com runs its own web server.
 To communicate with your app, it uses a Python interface called **WSGI (Web Server Gateway Interface)**.
 Flask complies with this specification.
 Thus, python anywhere's server can interact with our Flask app and make the website run.